handshou/exercises/quadtree/README.md

 The concise quadtree is more imperative than the first quadtree class.
 To achieve conciseness, named functions `_splitGrid` and `_processGrid` are removed.
 Instead, additional parameters in the constructor and in-line splitting when invoking the constructor are used.

 The concise quadtree improves space complexity, from $O(N \cdot \log(N))$ to $O(N)$.
 The $O(\log(N))$ improvement is due to discarding a copy of elements at each level of the quadtrees.

----

-# QuadTree Complexity Analysis Using Taylor Series Analogy

-Using Taylor series for estimating the time and space complexity of a QuadTree problem is not a direct application of the series itself but an analogy to break down complex operations into simpler, more approximate terms.
-Here's how we can approach it conceptually:

 ## **1. Understanding the QuadTree Complexity**